Trump accuses Iran of secret nuclear enrichment, says sanctions to be cranked up "substantially"

 The deal confines enrichment in Iran to its Natanz site, which was itself exposed in 2003.
 Any clandestine enrichment elsewhere would be a grave breach of the deal.
 It was not immediately clear from Trump’s comments whether he was referring to previous, long-known activities or making a new allegation.

-The U.S. statement, made just hours before Trump’s tweet, made no mention of either secret enrichment or an imminent tightening of sanctions.
+Kazim Gharib Abadi, Iran’s ambassador to the IAEA, told reporters following Trump’s accusation that all Tehran’s nuclear activities were being monitored by IAEA inspectors.

+“We have nothing to hide,” he said after the IAEA meeting in Vienna, which was called at the request of Washington.

-Iran’s IAEA ambassador said in a German newspaper interview published on Wednesday that Tehran intended to preserve the nuclear deal with major powers if all other signatories honored their commitments under it.
+Abadi said in a German newspaper interview published earlier in the day that Tehran intended to preserve the nuclear deal if all other signatories honored their commitments under it.

-“Everything can be reversed within a single hour - if all of our partners in the treaty would just fulfill their obligations in the same way,” Gharib Abadi was quoted by the weekly Die Zeit as saying.
+“Everything can be reversed within a single hour - if all of our partners in the treaty would just fulfill their obligations in the same way,” he told the weekly Die Zeit.

 In the past two weeks Iran has breached two limits pivotal to the 2015 deal, which aimed to extended the time Iran would need to obtain enough fissile material for a nuclear weapon, if it chose to do so, to a year from around 2-3 months.

-President Hassan Rouhani said on Wednesday the Islamic Republic’s moves were permissible under the deal, rebuffing a warning by European powers to continue compliance.

 The Trump administration says it is open to negotiations with Iran on a more far-reaching agreement on nuclear and security issues.
-But Iran says it must first be able to export as much oil as it did before the U.S. withdrawal.
+Iran has conditioned any talks on first being able to export as much oil as it did before the U.S. withdrawal.

-Tensions between Washington and Tehran have risen sharply, culminating in a plan for U.S. air strikes on Iran last month that were called off at the last minute.
+Tensions between Washington and Tehran have escalated, culminating in a plan for U.S. air strikes on Iran last month that Trump called off at the last minute.

-“There is no credible reason for Iran to expand its nuclear program, and there is no way to read this as anything other than a crude and transparent attempt to extort payments from the international community,” said a Trump administration statement issued at the closed-door session of the IAEA board in Vienna.
+“There is no credible reason for Iran to expand its nuclear program, and there is no way to read this as anything other than a crude and transparent attempt to extort payments from the international community,” the U.S. mission to the IAEA said in a statement delivered at the closed-door agency board meeting.

 “We call on Iran to reverse its recent nuclear steps and cease any plans for further advancements in the future.
 The United States has made clear that we are open to negotiation without preconditions, and that we are offering Iran the possibility of a full normalization of relations.”